replicatedhq/replicated-docs/docs/enterprise/snapshots-velero-cli-installing.md

   velero version
   ```

-  When checking the version, you might get an error message stating that there are no matches for the server version.
-This is ok, as long as you get a confirmation for the client version.
+  You might get an error message stating that there are no matches for the server version.
+This is fine, as long as you get a confirmation for the client version.
 After the Velero installation, you should see the server version also.

+## Next Step

+Install Velero and configure a storage destination.
+The Velero installation commands include different flags for the different storage destinations.
+For more information about this step, see the Velero installation procedure for the storage destination that you want to use.

 ## Additional resources